philcryer/fak3r.com/content/post/2024-01-09-fixing-ssh-issues-in-windows.md

 Online there was advice on how to re-orient permssions and inheritance on existing ssh keys you may have borked via Powershell, I didn't do this, but including it here in case it helps someone else who doesn't want to start fresh.

-* In Powershell - grant explicit read access, ineritance, and ownership to your ssh key(s) to your user (note: the ssh key name may be differnt than `id_ed25519`, the old default was `id_rsa` plus you can technically name it whatever you want, so salt to taste) while removing access to other users on the host:
+* In Powershell - grant explicit read access, ineritance, and ownership to your ssh key(s) to your user (note: the ssh key name may be differnt than id_ed25519, the old default was id_rsa plus you can technically name it whatever you want, so salt to taste) while removing access to other users on the host:

 ```
 # Set Key File Variable: